barryclark/jekyll-now/_posts/2020-04-30-ready-set-go-kubernetes.md

 ---
 layout: post
-title: "Panel discussion - Ready, Set ...
+title: "Panel discussion on K8s and cloud native - Ready, Set ...
 Scale for Kubernetes!"
 description: "Watch a panel interview on the challenges and opportunities of Kubernetes from April 2020 featuring Cheryl Hung, Director of Ecosystem at CNCF"
-location: Virtual
 image: /images/2020-04-30-ready-set-go-kubernetes.jpg
 video: https://www.youtube.com/embed/ptk1RZSXYS8
 tags: